rcmpt5/FHNW-chess-club/README.md

 RELATIONSHIPS <br>
 Admin is a subclass of User and inherits attributes from User.
 However, it also has its own methods. <br>
-If the user is deleted, the profile is deleted too, therefore relationship between user and profile is composition. <br>
+If the User is deleted, the Profile is deleted too, therefore relationship between User and Profile is composition. <br>
-The same goes to tournament and enrollments where one doesn't make sense (wouldn't exist) without the other. <br>
+The same goes to Tournament and Enrollments where one doesn't make sense (wouldn't exist) without the other. <br>
 Other relations: association (a structural connection). <br>